stijnklomp/fastify-template/README.md

 - Fastify: A fast and low overhead web framework for Node.js.
 - TypeScript: Static typing with TypeScript, enhancing code quality and developer productivity.
 - Prettier & ESLint: Automatic code formatting and linting for consistent code style and adherence to best practices.
-- Jest: Unit testing framework for ensuring code quality and functionality.
+- Jest: Unit & Feature testing framework for ensuring code quality and functionality.
 - Playwright: Integration testing framework for comprehensive testing of user interactions and browser behavior.
 - Husky: Git hooks for running linting and tests before commits, ensuring code quality standards are met.
 - TypeDoc: Automatic generation of TypeScript documentation for improved code clarity and collaboration.